xEMPERORx/homelab/README.md

 3.  **Install Ubuntu Server:**

       * Boot your homelab machine from the USB drive.
       * Follow the on-screen prompts for installation.
-    * **Crucial Step:** When prompted, select the option to install OpenSSH server.
+      * **Crucial Step:** When prompted, select the option to install **OpenSSH server**.
 This will allow you to connect to your server remotely via SSH.
       * Set up a strong password for your user account.
       * Consider setting up LVM (Logical Volume Management) for easier disk management and resizing in the future, especially if you plan to expand storage.

 4.  **Update Your System:** Once the installation is complete and you've logged in (either directly or via SSH), update all packages to their latest versions: